-The idea for NEI originated during my time as an electrical engineer for an electronics company which had been plagued by grey market distribution.
+The idea for NEI originated during my time as an electrical engineer for an electronics company that had been plagued by grey market distribution.
 Grey market distribution is when an unauthorized person or entity sells your products online in a low-cost, unauthorized manner.
 NEI developed its business and reputation by working closely with several government agencies to stop illegal online activity.
-We detected this activity through a spider/crawler technology we developed, and the results were rendered on our browser based platform, called HAL.
+We detected this activity through a spider/crawler technology we developed, and the results were rendered on our browser-based platform, called HAL.
 Our technology was so effective that we eventually gained the support and cooperation of the FBI, DEA and ICE, as we were able to detect crime faster than anyone else.
-NEI eventually gained world renowned brands like Apple, LG, Samsung, Sharp, Novartis, Eli Lilly, Sony and others as long-term clients.
+NEI eventually gained world-renowned brands like Apple, LG, Samsung, Sharp, Novartis, Eli Lilly, Sony and others as long-term clients.
 One of our 2006 presentations on the HAL Platform can be found here.
-Through our success, NEI also became a registered Private Investigative Agency conducting undercover operations, investigations and take-downs.
-By 2007, we had built a market leading company serving a critical need in the world of online crime – and the business showed no signs of slowing down.
+Through our success, NEI also became a registered Private Investigative Agency conducting undercover operations, investigations, and take-downs.
+By 2007, we had built a market-leading company serving a critical need in the world of online crime – and the business showed no signs of slowing down.

 Profitable and rapidly-growing, a trusted friend recommended that we try to raise outside money to help scale from our 60-person operation into a full enterprise.
 Our technology portal was sophisticated and innovative and our clients were in love with our innovation plan.

 Instead of finding money, we were welcomed in the market with a few acquisition offers – quite a surprise to say the least.
 While it was never my intention to sell the company, it was a very difficult decision to make.
 When you’re earning more than $1 million a year profit, it’s hard to just say, “Let’s sell!” and it took me a few months to figure this all out.
 The last known version of our corporate website before we sold NEI can be found here.